traktorspace/ml_ops/README.md

-# encord_scripts
+# Encord Sctipts
-Contains all the scripts related to Encord data management
+This repo contains all the scripts related to Encord data management.

+Currently supporting the following projects:
+- Cloud annotation